buildingSMART/IFC4.3.x-development/docs/properties/w/WashersCount.md

 WashersCount
 ============

-Count of washers to be mounted on one bolt
+Count of washers to be mounted on one bolt.